nbompetsis/PublicationGraph/RestAPI/CurlRequests/README.md

 ## Curl commands of RestAPI requests

-Regarding the project's cypher queries (link here), below you will find the requests / responses of RestAPI which is called to respond via HTTP protocol.
 Below you will find the requests / responses of RestAPI which returns the information from cypher queries of PublicationGraph project ([link here](../../Neo4jQueries/README.md)). via HTTP protocol.

 1. Find the titles (title, year) of publications that a particular author has published.